terroo/terroo.github.io/_posts/2020-02-12-12-tips-for-you-to-use-commando-curl-as-a-ninja.md

 ---
 layout: post
-title: "12 TIPS for you to use COMMANDO curl as a NINJA"
+title: "12 TIPS for you to use COMMAND curl as a NINJA"
 date: 2020-02-12 16:21:31
 image: '/assets/img/commands/curl.jpg'
 description: 'curl is a command/library(libcurl) available on most Unix-based systems.'